sudheery80/kube8s/README.md

 # kube8s
+Create a Service and expose it
-1. Create the configmap first used by postgres db -- we can use secret instead of configmap which is more secure
+1. Create configmap first used by postgres db -- we can use secret instead of configmap which is more secure

    kubectl apply -f postgres-config.yaml

-2. Create the persistent volume and volume claim needed by the postgres database
+2. Create persistent volume and volume claim needed by the postgres database

    kubectl apply -f postgres-pvol.yaml

-3. Deploy the postgres database and its service exposed using nodeport type
+3. Deploy postgres database and its service exposed using nodeport type

    kubectl apply -f postgres-deployment.yaml